-- Liabilities at fair value through profit or loss: Liabilities are classified in this category when they are incurred principally for the purpose of selling or repurchasing in the near term (trading liabilities) or are derivatives (except for a derivative that is a designated and effective hedging instrument) or have been classified in this category because the conditions are met to use the "fair value option" and it is used.
+- 1. Liabilities at fair value through profit or loss: Liabilities are classified in this category when they are incurred principally for the purpose of selling or repurchasing in the near term (trading liabilities) or are derivatives (except for a derivative that is a designated and effective hedging instrument) or have been classified in this category because the conditions are met to use the "fair value option" and it is used.
 All changes in fair value relating to liabilities at fair value through profit or loss are charged to profit or loss as incurred. - 2.
-Other financial liabilities: All liabilities, which have not been classified in the previous category fall into this residual category.
-These liabilities are carried at amortised cost using the effective interest method.
+Liabilities at amortised cost: These liabilities are carried at amortised cost using the effective interest method.